-As part of an innovative overhaul of their current learning department and approach, it was critical the entire L&D team embraced new ways of doing and thinking.
+As part of an innovative overhaul of their learning department and approach, it was critical the entire L&D team embraced new ways of doing and thinking.
 And so they asked us to step in and get the team up to speed on all things marketing.

 Warner Music’s team was looking to be inspired.
 To innovate.
 To break the mould and start to do things differently.
 Therefore the core aim of our bespoke workshops was to introduce the world of marketing to their learning function.

-Spanning over four weeks, we delivered a series of hour-long bespoke workshops to Warner Music’s UK and US learning teams.
+Spanning over four weeks, we delivered a series of hour-long bespoke workshops to Warner Music’s L&D team.
 We even got a bit cheeky and did some learning theory: we executed a flipped classroom exercise, assigning the teams pre-reading and homework in between the sessions to bolster learning transfer and make what they learned in our sessions stick.

-By using real-life examples of marketing the L&D team had already undertaken, and showing where opportunities lay, we were able to deliver engaging sessions which really resonated with our audience.
+By using real-life examples of marketing the L&D team had already undertaken, and showing where opportunities lay, we were able to deliver engaging sessions which really resonated with the team at Warner.

-And look.
 Whilst we know smile sheets aren’t always the best measurement of impact, the team absolutely loved the sessions.
-All attendees said they’d join us again (that’s nice, isn’t it?)
-We also asked them: “On a scale of zero to ten, how useful did you find the Marketing For Learning sessions?.
+All attendees said they’d join us again (that’s nice, isn’t it?).
+We also asked them: “On a scale of zero to ten, how useful did you find the Marketing For Learning sessions?".
 You guessed it, 10/10.
 Bazinga.